Trequetrum/blog-onesmallstep/content/types-intro.md

     return n * factorial(n-1)
 ```

-With a hundred developers working on the code base, the best you can do is cross your fingers and hope everybody understands how to call this function?
+With a hundred developers working on the code base, is it the case that the best you can do is cross your fingers and hope everybody understands how to call this function?
 Well, not really.
-It turns out that a type system can solve this problem statically without any performance penalty for the response time of your server.
+It turns out that a type system can solve this problem statically without any performance penalty (for the response time of your server).
 Here's how you might port this function to rust:

 ```Rust
 fn factorial(n: u32) -> u32 {